-The SD Act prescribes the circumstances in which PI can be used, communicated or published27 and particular additional circumstances in which it is not an offence to use, communicate or publish PI.28 Section 30N(c)-(e) requires the details of each use and communication of PI and each occasion on which PI is given in evidence to be recorded and kept.
-The IBAC maintains a register for each operation and during this inspection period three operational registers were inspected covering the six surveillance device warrants ceasing during the reporting period.
+The SD Act prescribes the circumstances in which PI can be used, communicated or published and particular additional circumstances in which it is not an offence to use, communicate or publish PI.
+Section 30N(c)-(e) requires the details of each use and communication of PI and each occasion on which PI is given in evidence to be recorded and kept.
+The IBAC maintains a register for each operation and during this inspection period the register for the file contained all required details.